great-expectations/great_expectations/docs/tutorials/validate_data.rst

 -----------------------

 The ``validate()`` method evaluates one batch of data against one expectation suite and returns a dictionary of validation results.
 This is sufficient when you explore your data and get to know Great Expectations.

-When deploying Great Expectations in a real data pipeline, you will typically discover additional needs:
+When deploying Great Expectations in a real data pipeline, you will typically discover these additional needs:

 * validating a group of batches that are logically related
 * validating a batch against several expectation suites